aaptss/route_planning_ros2/README.md

 >>>two closest stamps in the Path msg may occur only with 0.01 s delimeter
 3. the robot is not omnidirectional
 >>>In order to navigate correctly, there should be a yaw angle, with (x,y) and the timestamp
+4. Robot's state at any given time consist of these parameters:
+   * (x, y)
+   * phi, yaw angle
+   * width